cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 - Validating the use of the ACAI in higher education contexts
 - providing a theoretical understanding of higher education instructors' approaches to assessment

+---

+# Key Literature

+Biggs, J. B. (1993).
+From Theory to Practice: A Cognitive Systems Approach. *Higher Education Research & Development*, *12*(1), 73–85. https://doi.org/10/ccdmd9

+Black, P., & Wiliam, D. (1998).
+Assessment and Classroom Learning. *Assessment in Education: Principles, Policy & Practice*, *5*(1), 7–74. https://doi.org/10/fpnss4

+---

+Brookhart, S. M. (2011).
+Educational Assessment Knowledge and Skills for Teachers. *Educational Measurement: Issues and Practice*, *30*, 3–12. https://doi.org/10/cwcqj4

+DeLuca, C., Coombs, A., Macgregor, S., & Rasooli, A. (2019).
+Toward a differential and situated view of assessment literacy: Studying teachers’ responses to classroom assessment scenarios. *Frontiers in Education*, *4*. https://doi.org/10/gh5k63

+---

+DeLuca, C., LaPointe-McEwan, D., & Luhanga, U. (2016).
+Approaches to classroom assessment inventory: A new instrument to support teacher assessment literacy. *Educational Assessment*, *21*, 248–266. https://doi.org/10/gfgtsg

+Massey, K. D., DeLuca, C., & LaPointe-McEwan, D. (2020).
+Assessment Literacy in College Teaching: Empirical Evidence on the Role and Effectiveness of a Faculty Training Course. *To Improve the Academy*, *39*(1). https://doi.org/10/gj5ngz

+---

+Pereira, D., Cadime, I., Brown, G., & Flores, M. A. (2021).
+How do undergraduates perceive the use of assessment?
+A study in higher education. *European Journal of Higher Education*, 1–17. https://doi.org/10/gk36vq